-It’s been nearly two years since Pere Ubu released their record 20 Years In A Montana Missile Solo on Cherry Red and now they have unveiled their new album, THE LONG GOODBYE!
+It’s been nearly two years since Pere Ubu released their record 20 Years In A Montana Missile Solo on Cherry Red and now their new album, THE LONG GOODBYE is here!

 The new album by Pere Ubu, ‘The Long Goodbye’ is the end of a road.
 David Thomas has been talking about Pere Ubu’s journey on the road to Satisfied City for many years but he has now declared that they have arrived.
 Named after Raymond Chandler’s novel, Mr Thomas says, ‘This wraps up every song and story that Pere Ubu has been telling in different ways for the past forty plus years.
 It is one definitive hour that provides the answers to the questions we’ve been asking and delivers it up into what I consider the definitive destination.”

 This Pere Ubu album does not sound like any of the others.
 It has a large expanse of synths due to Thomas writing and arranging the songs alone with his private collection of drum machines, synthesizers and, uh, a melodeon… before sending it out to the other musicians in Pere Ubu’s extensive fold, with invitation for them to take it on and make it more.